-The major requires 11 credits in introductory professional courses including NFS 110, 207, 227, 236, and 276; 21-22 credits in sciences (four in general chemistry, four in organic chemistry, seven-eight in biology, four in microbiology, and three in biochemistry), three credits in statistics, and 25-29 credits in the concentration including the following courses: NFS 394, 395, 410, 441, 443, and 458 [capstone].
-WRT 104 or 105, or 106, and COM 101 are required and may be used to fulfill general education requirements.
-There are 19-24 credits of supporting electives and 12 credits of free electives.
-A total of 123 credits is required for graduation.
+The major requires 22 credits in sciences (four in general chemistry, four in organic chemistry, three in biochemistry, seven in biology, and four in microbiology), 4 credits in introductory professional courses (NFS 110 and 276); and 39-41 credits in the concentration including the following courses: NFS 336, 394, 395, 410, 440, 441, and 458 [capstone].
+WRT 104, COM 101, and STA 220 are required and may be used to fulfill general education requirements.
+There are 6-12 credits of supporting electives and 8-10 credits of free electives.
+A total of 120 credits is required for graduation.

 Dietetics Option.
 This option is required of all students planning to become registered dietitians.
-URI’s dietetics program is accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association (ADA), 216 W. Jackson Blvd., Chicago, IL 60606, 312-899-5400.
-This option provides students with the academic background in clinical, community, and administrative dietetics.
-In addition to the core courses specified for the major, the following courses are required: NFS 337, 375, 376, 444 and MGT 300.
+URI’s dietetics program is accredited by the Commission on Accreditation for Dietetics Education of the American Dietetic Association (ADA), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606, 312.899.0040, ext.
+5400.
+Please see our Web site (http://cels.uri.edu/nfs) for complete program information.
+In addition to the core courses specified for the major, the following courses are required: NFS 337, 375, 376, 443, 444, 495, and BUS 341.
 SOC 100 and PSY 113 are also required and may be used to fulfill general education requirements.
+Students must maintain a 3.00 average in all required courses (NFS courses, science courses, and the remaining degree courses), with no less than a C in any one class, in order to graduate.
 Students are encouraged to use supporting elective and free elective courses to study disciplines related to the field.

 After completing their B.S. requirements, students can qualify for the professional title of Registered Dietitian by completing supervised practice requirements and passing a national exam.
 The supervised practice requirement is met by completing an ADA-accredited dietetic internship program available to students on a competitive basis nationwide.
+Admission to internship programs is highly competitive; students are encouraged to review the latest admission information on the American Dietetic Association Web site (http://eatright.org).
 Internships may be combined with graduate programs in universities leading to an advanced degree.
-Students completing academic and supervised practice requirements become eligible to take the national registration examination.
+Students who complete the academic and supervised practice requirements are eligible to take the national registration examination.

 The major in wildlife and conservation biology, offered through the Department of Natural Resources Science, prepares students for professional careers in the public and private sectors of wildlife biology.
 In addition, the major provides a solid background for graduate study.
 Wildlife biologists are professionals concerned with the scientific management of the earth's wildlife species and their habitats.
 They work in the areas of preservation, conservation, and management of wildlife species.
 Graduates can become Certified Wildlife Biologists (CWBs) who are recognized by the Wildlife Society, an international professional organization.
 In addition, wildlife majors meet the educational requirements for state and federal employment in the wildlife profession.

-The major requires 13 credits of professional courses, which include natural resource conservation, seminar in natural resources, resource economics, introductory soil science, and conservation of populations and ecosystems.
-As part of the basic science requirements, wildlife majors must complete six to eight credits in biological sciences (three to four in general botany, three to four in general zoology); three credits in introductory ecology; four credits in introductory physics; four credits in physical geology; four credits in introductory chemistry; four credits in organic chemistry; three credits in introductory calculus; and three credits in introductory statistics.
-Required concentration courses (22-23 credits) include three credits in the principles of wildlife management; three credits in wildlife field techniques; four credits in field botany and taxonomy; three credits in wetland wildlife or nongame and endangered species management; and nine to ten credits from an approved list of concentration courses that may include field ornithology, biology of mammals, vertebrate biology, animal behavior, introduction to forest science, wetland wildlife management, wetland ecology, and wildlife biometrics.
-Supporting electives (31-34 credits) must be selected from the approved list.
+The major requires 17 credits of professional courses, which include natural resource conservation, seminar in natural resources, physical geology, resource economics, introductory soil science, and conservation of populations and ecosystems.
+As part of the basic science requirements, wildlife majors must complete eight credits in introductory biological sciences; three credits in introductory ecology; four credits in introductory chemistry; four credits in organic chemistry; three credits in introductory calculus; and three credits in introductory statistics.
+Required concentration courses (22-23 credits) include three credits in the principles of wildlife management; three credits in wildlife field techniques; four credits in field botany and taxonomy; three credits in wetland wildlife or nongame and endangered species management; and nine to ten credits from an approved list of concentration courses that may include, for example, field ornithology, biology of mammals, vertebrate biology, animal behavior, introduction to forest science, wetland wildlife management, wetland ecology, and wildlife biometrics.
+Supporting electives (26-27 credits) must be selected from the approved list.
 We encourage students to complete course work so they can become certified wildlife biologists.
-The list includes the following upper-division course work: three credits in botany; six credits in zoology; six credits in resources policy or administration, environmental law, or land use planning; and six credits in communications.
-An additional 10-11 credits of supporting electives must be selected from concentration electives, or from other 300- or 400-level natural resources science courses.
-Up to 24 credits of experiential learning courses may be taken toward satisfying concentration (letter grade courses only) and supporting elective requirements.
+The list includes the following upper-division course work: three credits in botany; six credits in zoology; three credits in resources policy or administration, environmental law, or land use planning; and six credits in communications.
+An additional 7-8 credits of supporting electives must be selected from concentration electives, or from other 300- or 400-level natural resources science courses.
+Up to 15 credits of experiential learning courses may be taken toward satisfying concentration (letter grade courses only) and supporting elective requirements.